 What is a Stripper Well?

 Stripper Wells makes up a significant portion of America's oil and natural gas production.
-These wells may produce less than 15 barrels of oil a day, but they account for nearly 19% of U.S. oil production.
-They produce less than 90 thousand cubic feet a day, yet account for 12 percent of U.S. natural gas.
-(Energy Tax Facts)
+These wells may produce less than 15 barrels of oil a day, but they account for over 7.4% of U.S. oil production.
+They produce less than 90 thousand cubic feet a day, yet account for 8.2% of U.S. natural gas production.
+(Energy and Industrial Advisory Partners)

 Image by Energy Tax Facts